-Why We Open Sourced Our AI Firewall
+Why We Built a Transparent AI Firewall

 When you deploy an LLM application, you are effectively giving every user a command line to your backend.